 HOP FLAVOUR EVALUATION

-I know that after hop harvest time a lot of professional brewers go and rub hops.
+After hop harvest a lot of professional brewers go and rub hops.
 Rubbing the cone releases aromas that can communicate to an experienced brewer everything the hop has to offer.
 For the less experienced you can also evaluate a new hop variety by making a hop tea, brewing a SMaSH beer with the hops, or both.

 HOP TEA